 Department of Music

-- Be thoroughly familiar with the theories and concepts used in a specified area within the field, such as pedagogy, psychology, music theory, music literature, music history, and musical styles.
+- Be familiar with the theories and concepts used in the field, such as music theory, music literature, music history, and musical styles.

 - Understand the methods used as a foundation for instrumental and vocal performance.

-- Have the insight and understanding needed to approach instrumental and vocal performance as an independent individual.
+- Have the insight and understanding needed to approach performance as an independent individual.

 - Be familiar with the equipment and computer software used in the field.

-- Have a basic knowledge of the legal environment of music instructors.
+- Have a fundamental knowledge of the musician’s legal environment, including performers’ rights and copyright issues.

 - Have gained proficiency in musical performance and be able to coordinate technique and interpretation.